 After Jesus had risen from the dead, Jesus' followers naturally assumed He would make Himself a powerful earthly king on David's throne right then and there.
 But Jesus told them this would not be happening yet, and instead gave them a final command before He left the earth by ascending into heaven.
 The final command Jesus gave was for His followers to be witnesses for Him all around the world - to tell others about Him.
 He would provide help by sending the Holy Spirit to be with them.
 This command gives all Christians a mission in life.
 And while Jesus was ascending into heaven, two angels in the sky told His followers that Jesus would be returning again in the same way in which He left.

-And when He had said these things, as they were looking on, He was lifted up, and a cloud took Him out of their sight.
+And when He had spoken these things, while they beheld, He was taken up; and a cloud received Him out of their sight.
 (Acts 1:9)